-Diabetes is increasing dramatically in low and middle income countries (LMICs), much more than it is in high income countries.
-It is on track to become a global epidemic.
+Diabetes is increasing dramatically in low- to middle-income countries (LMICs), much more than it is in high-income countries.
+It has reached epic proportions and poses a huge burden on healthcare systems worldwide.
 Effective interventions need to be developed to address this issue.

-The Community Health Assessment Program in the Philippines (CHAP-P) is adapting the Cardiovascular Health Awareness Program (CHAP), a Canadian program, to an LMIC setting, with the inclusion of a community diabetes prevention and early detection component.
-This intervention is being trialed in the Philippines but the adaptability to similar LMIC settings is being explored.
+The Community Health Assessment Program in the Philippines (CHAP-P) adapted the Cardiovascular Health Awareness Program (CHAP), a Canadian program, to an LMIC setting, with the inclusion of a community diabetes prevention and early detection component.
+This intervention was trialled in the Philippines through a 5-year study and is currently being scaled up in one large region of the country.
+The adaptability to similar LMIC settings is also being explored.

 The CHAP-P intervention is a drop-in diabetes and cardiovascular risk assessment, health promotion, and disease prevention program.
-Like the original CHAP, it is community-based, primary care-centred, volunteer-led and free of charge for participants.
-In CHAP-P, volunteers assess residents attending the program in community-based locations.
-The assessment uses a digital questionnaire, validated tools and an automated blood pressure device.
-Residents at risk of developing diabetes or with elevated blood pressure are given health education in the session, access to community resources or referrals to local health offices to help decrease their risk factors and detect the presence of diabetes early.
+Like the Canadian CHAP, CHAP-P community-based, primary care-centred, volunteer-led, and free of charge for participants.
+In CHAP-P, lay community health workers assess residents attending the program in community-based locations.
+The assessment uses a digital questionnaire, validated tools, and an automated blood pressure device.
+Residents at risk of developing diabetes or with elevated blood pressure are given health education, access to community resources, or referrals to local health offices to help decrease their risk factors and detect the presence of diabetes and hypertension early.

-The current multi-phase study started with adapting the intervention to the Philippines setting through a qualitative research approach.
-This work was followed by a series of pilot studies and culminates in a 26-community clustered randomized controlled trial to test the effectiveness of the intervention and its cost-effectiveness.
-Knowledge translation activities to help spread and share the learnings from CHAP-P will follow.
+A multi-phased study (2014-2021) to adapt the intervention to the local context and evaluate its effectiveness started with understanding the adaptation to the Philippines setting through a qualitative research approach bringing in varied stakeholders.
+This work was followed by a series of pilot studies testing individual elements of the intervention and culminated in a 26-community cluster randomized controlled trial testing the effectiveness of the intervention and its cost-effectiveness.
+Results will be shared soon through publications and presentations.

 CHAP-P is based on a formal partnership between the McMaster University Department of Family Medicine and the Ateneo de Zamboanga University School of Medicine (Philippines), with guidance from a Project Advisory Group of international collaborators and researchers.